Stereotypes About Email Marketing Solutions that aren't Always True

 Clearly, mobile responsive emails are the way to go.
 You must make sure that your email marketing solution allows mobile responsiveness in email creation.

-Once again, a typical experience based judgement; companies still think that Tuesday or Thursday evenings are the best times to send emails.
+9. Send Emails on Tuesday or Thursday Evenings: Once again, a typical experience based judgement; companies still think that Tuesday or Thursday evenings are the best times to send emails.
 As times have changed and as people have evolved, these assumptions no longer hold true.
-Advanced email marketing solutions offer features to detect time zones, analyse customer behaviour and schedule emails to suit their conveniences, thus offering a more personalized approach to email campaigns.
+Advanced email marketing solutions offer features to detect time zones, analyse customer behaviour and schedule emails to suit their conveniences, thus offering a more personalized approach to email-campaigns.

 Needless to say, it will not.
 Email marketing solutions need proper integration features in order to connect your email marketing efforts with other applications to ensure deliverability.
 Marketers also need to study email analytics and make improvements from time to time to sustain effectiveness.